ReliSA/STePSEnHECs-PaCt/References.md

 [COP'05] Coplien, James O. and Harrison, Neil.
 "Organizational patterns of agile software development".
 Pearson Prentice Hall, 2005.
 Vol. 160.

+[CUR'73] Curtiss, Paul R. and Warren, Phillip W..
+"The dynamics of life skills coaching".
+Prince Albert, Sask.: Training Research and Development Station, Department of Manpower and Immigration, 1973.

 [DEC'12] Deci, Edward L. and Ryan, Richard M..
 "Self-Determination Theory".
 In Handbook of Theories of Social Psychology.
 SAGE Publications Inc., 2012.
 Vol. 1, issue 20, pages 416-436.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.